Fsu0413/QtCompile/content/_index.md

 ## Update History

+### 2022.11.6
+Update Qt 5.15.7 with OpenSSL 1.1.1s (excluding macOS, compile failed in QtWebEngine).
+Existing patches are all in.
+Update Qt 5.12.12 with OpenSSL 1.1.1s.

 ### 2022.10.4
 Update Qt 6.4.0.
 Update Qt 6.2.4 static builds with static runtime.
 Previous versions are without it.